 Taken at face value, it sounds like Naughty Dog wants The Last of Us Part 2 to be compatible with a variety of hardware.
 That simply doesn't line up with the game being exclusive to the PS4 or even ported to the PS5.

-If we look closely, we might even see a few ways that Sony has already taken baby steps towards the PC.
 In 2019, Sony finally caved on crossplay and is now officially supporting the technology.
 Today, you can play games like Minecraft, Fortnite, Rocket League, and Call of Duty: Modern Warfare together across the PS4 and PC (along with Xbox and Switch, too).
 Game streaming subscription service PlayStation Now has an official PC client, effectively making the service's entire library playable on PC.

 Predictably, Sony hasn't commented on the rumor